sam-atkins/readable/README.md

 ### Installation

-The React app (in directory `/client`) was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-The api-server code is taken from the Udacity project starter repo.
+The React app was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+The api-server code is taken from the Udacity project starter repo and is available [here](https://github.com/cubiio/api-readable).

 **Dependencies:**